lucasjeaybizot/Project-CS510-520/README.md

 Step 5b: for DLF choose your iterations (length of x-axis) [careful here as this can get quite time-demanding even for small iteration values]

+*Note: There is no storing of outputs, the outputs will only appear in the environment

 # Want to know more

 The role of each script individually is described in Code Description.docx in the docs folder.
 The original proposal can also be found there (although not updated).
 An example output saved in csv format can be found in the examples folder.

 *By Lucas Jeay-Bizot*